Gastrointestinal Endoscopy in Dogs

 When will I know the results?

-Since the organs are viewed in real time, the result of what is seen is known immediately.
+The organs are viewed in real time, so those visual results are known immediately.
 However, the final diagnosis usually depends on the results of the pathologist's study of the biopsies.
-This may take up to a week, depending on the individual circumstances.
+This step may take up to several weeks, depending on circumstances.